nSakkriou/command-agent/README.md

 # Command Agent

-Command agent it's go tool who start web api, and link endpoint with shell script.
+Command agent is a go tool who start web api, and link endpoint with shell script.

 To start agent you have to create a AgentFile.

-It's a JSON file with some mandatory parameter :
+It's a JSON file with some mandatory parameters :

 ```json
 {